bdfoster/nomatic-logging/README.md

 The pattern works best in the following fashion:
   * Library developers create a namespaced Logger instance, and let their users know about it
   * Application developers subscribe to each instance and decide how they want to handle logging (i.e. display to console, send to a database, etc.).
-Application developers can also create their own namespaced instances as for their own logging needs.
+Application developers can also create their own namespaced instances for their own logging needs.

+The mechanisms that "do" something with the log entries are called "Transports" (this is taken from ```winston```).
+This functionality has not been implemented, but it will be very soon.
+For now, you can subscribe to a logger using the method in the last example above, as it will never go away.

+This library is developed with (TypeScript)[http://www.typescriptlang.org/], and as such, includes definitions.
+You do not need to use TypeScript to enjoy the benefits of this package.